 Last year in 2018 we saw countries such as Italy and some other European based countries celebrate firework night with silent fireworks.
 They did this as a way of respecting not just their dogs but their farmland animals.
 This would likely be a solution to keep the peace.
 Although, it’s questionable whether a silent firework is still the same.

 Are we drawn to just the bright colours or is it the sound and the loud bang that brings us excitement?
 After all, fireworks go off at the end of each year as part of a celebration, and the famous term let’s start this year with a bang comes to mind.
-Comparing new health and safety rules to the old days has reduced a lot of fun in many ways, dog owners, please don’t take fireworks as well!
+Comparing new health and safety rules to the old days has reduced a lot of fun in many ways, dog owners do not take fireworks as well!
 Maybe this next year, we should just celebrate with sparklers.